dlabs/duckly/README.md

 # Duckly

-Duckly is Ruby gem that enables developers to interact with D.Labs Duck
+Duckly is Ruby gem and library that enables developers to interact with D.Labs Duck

 ## Installation